ShrutiSara/Textin/README.md

-A Messaging Application built using React and Firebase.
+A Messaging Application built using React and Firebase Realtime Database where only registered users can send messages.
+Email/Password service from Firebase.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).